fantasycalendar/FoundryVTT-Sequencer/README.md

 *Uses [Jack Kerouac's Animated Cartoon Spell Effets](https://foundryvtt.com/packages/animated-spell-effects-cartoon)*

 ## Changelog

+### Version 0.4.6 Hotfix
+- *Effects* - Fixed effects not playing on tokens on 0.7.10 and below

 ### Version 0.4.5
 - *Effects* - Added `.offset()` so that you can offset the effect - an optional parameter allows you to offset in local or canvas space